Operator Systems Generated by Projections: Preliminaries

 By an \textbf{abstract projection}, we mean an element $p$ in an operator system $\mathcal{V}$ whose image in $C^*_e(\mathcal{V})$ is a projection.
 Equivalently, by the above argument, an abstract projection is an element whose image is a projection in some C*-cover.

 Abstract projections can be characterized intrinsically in terms of the matrix ordering and order unit.
 To do so, we first define a cone which will be useful throughout the paper.
+In the following, and throughout the paper, we let $J_n$ denote $n \times n$ matrix whose entries are all equal to 1.

 \begin{defn} Let $(\mathcal{V}, \mathcal{C}, e)$ be an operator system, and suppose that $p \in \mathcal{V}_h$ and $0 \leq p \leq e$.
 Then $\mathcal{C}(p) = \{ \mathcal{C}(p)_n\}_{n=1}^\infty$ denotes the matrix ordering defined by: $x \in \mathcal{C}(p)_n$ if and only if for every $\epsilon > 0$ there exists $t > 0$ such that